Brandwatch vs Meltwater Comparison

 None of these platforms publish prices, but the commercial models differ in meaningful ways.

 Meltwater structures its offering across three tiers (Essentials, Suite, Enterprise), all requiring a sales conversation.
 The minimum contract length is 12 months, with 36 months as the standard term.
-Auto-renewal contracts that aren't canceled at least 60 days before term end renew automatically at Meltwater's then-standard price.
-Users consistently report that new features come at additional cost beyond the base subscription.
+Auto-renewal contracts that aren't canceled at least 60 days before term end renew automatically at Meltwater's then-standard price, a clause users consistently flag.
+New features frequently come at additional cost beyond the base subscription.

-ZoomInfo uses a custom-quoted, seat-and-credit-based model, but offers two free entry points that neither competitor matches: ZoomInfo Lite (a permanent free tier with access to the B2B database, 10 monthly export credits, and WebSights Lite) and a 7-day free trial of paid features.
+ZoomInfo is Free to start with consumption credits based on usage.
+ZoomInfo Lite offers a permanent free tier with access to the B2B database, 10 monthly export credits, and WebSights Lite.
+Teams ready to go deeper can start a 7-day free trial of paid features, something neither Brandwatch nor Meltwater offers.

 The three platforms target different budget holders.
 Brandwatch and Meltwater compete for PR, communications, and marketing intelligence budgets.
 ZoomInfo competes for sales and revenue operations budgets.
 For organizations that need both categories of intelligence, the investment isn't either/or; it's a question of which combination delivers the strongest return.